 And snipped at straw and sharpened ends of rods

 suggests his efficiency and competence.
-This is yet more tactile imagery which helps us visualise him at work.
+This is yet more tactile imagery that helps us visualize him at work.
 The use of onomatopoeia in ‘snipped’ almost allows us to hear him as well.

 The image of him bending the rods so that they can be used